 Placing Your Tutorial on the Masterlist

-Once your tutorial is accepted, please fill out the form provided in each tutorial category for your tutorial to be added to the Masterlist.
+Once you have posted your tutorial, please fill out the form provided in each tutorial category for your tutorial to be added to the Masterlist.

 If you have any further questions, please feel free to send a personal message to a Staff Moderator (a full list can be found here+) or Admin (a list can be found here+) or feel free to ask in the Question & Answer Center+ or the shoutbox on the main forum page